circleci/circleci-docs/jekyll/_docs/ios-builds-on-os-x.md

 ### Build Commands
 CircleCI runs tests from the command line with the [`xcodebuild`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html) command by default.
-This is a tool developed by Apple, and we found it to be the most stable and functional option for building and testing your OS X project.
+This is a tool developed by Apple, and we find it to be the most stable and functional option for building and testing your OS X project.

 CircleCI will try to automatically build your iOS project by infering the